 How to use Apple Watch Series 4 ECG app

-Available only in the U.S. and only in Apple Watch Series 4, the ECG (also known as EKG) app uses the Digital Crown and sensors placed at the bottom of the Watch close to your skin.
+The feature is only available in Apple Watch Series 4, the ECG (also known as EKG) app uses the Digital Crown and sensors placed at the bottom of the Watch close to your skin.

 When you touch the Digital Crown, this completes a circuit which enables the electrocardiogramapp to monitor your heartbeat and check it against various heart problem symptoms.

 The feature is available in the U.S., Hong Kong and 19 European countries, including France, Germany, Italy, Spain and the United Kingdom.

 In addition to receiving De Novo clearance in the US from the FDA, the ECG app1 and irregular rhythm notification2 are now CE marked and cleared in the European Economic Area.